Tingira Heights

 Table Chart PROFILE FAQ

-Tingira Heights has a balanced workforce with white and blue collar jobs well represented.
-Essential services sectors are prominent.
-The unemployment rate was 6.3% in the past year, with an estimated employment growth of 2.4%.
+Tingira Heights has a balanced workforce with both white and blue collar jobs.
+Essential services sectors are well represented.
+The unemployment rate is 7.4%.

 Frequently Asked Questions - Employment